victor7w7r/sembast_client_flutter/README.md

 ## Known Issues

 - in macOS, white mode and random colors is not working properly
+- Stores with 100 elements or more, the JSON viewer slows down the program
 - CLI for UNIX environments don't work automatically when the file is uploaded